A wide range of investors may want to consider pharmaceutical ETFs as a way to stay informed about and invest in leaders in the industry.

-ETFs are composed of numerous companies in a specified industry.
-The advantages of ETF investments include the fact that they provide exposure to an overarching sector but still trade like a stock.
+Pharmaceutical ETFs are composed of numerous companies in the pharmaceutical industry.
+The advantages of ETF investments as opposed to pharmaceutical ETFs, is the fact that they provide exposure to an overarching sector but still trade like a stock.
 They also offer less market volatility and lower fees and expenses.

 The pharma ETFs on the list below have broad portfolios of pharma companies in their holdings.
 Pharmaceutical ETFs give investors a broad view of what these companies have to offer and where they stand in the market.